Decoding sepsis with systems immunology

 That’s why Hancock urges for greater support for building the large-scale biological databases that sepsis systems immunology research depends on.
 “We need to have more concerted efforts by all of the stakeholders — whether it's government, funding, and professional agencies or researchers and the public — because only by collecting more data will we come up with better solutions,” he said.

-Coauthors of the article are Andy An (Department of Microbiology and Immunology, University of British Columbia), Claudia C. dos Santos (Keenan Research Centre for Biomedical Science, Critical Care Medicine, St. Michael Hospital, University of Toronto) and Amy H. Y. Lee (Department of Molecular Biology and Biochemistry, Simon Fraser University).
+Coauthors of the article are Andy An (Department of Microbiology and Immunology, UBC), Claudia C. dos Santos (Keenan Research Centre for Biomedical Science, Critical Care Medicine, St. Michael Hospital, University of Toronto) and Amy H. Y. Lee (Department of Molecular Biology and Biochemistry, Simon Fraser University).
 Research, authorship, and publication of the article was funded by the Canadian Institutes for Health Research.